-Above the natural latex is a quilted top made Eco-Wool batting stitched inside of an organic cotton fabric.
+Above the natural latex is a quilted top made Organic Wool batting stitched inside of an organic cotton fabric.

-- 20 oz per yd2 wool batting made with a blend of organic and pure wool.
+1.8 pounds per yard wool batting made with organic wool.

-- Made with our blend of organic and pure wool.
+Made with organic wool.
 Nothing else.
 No polyester, no chemical flame retardants or other synthetic materials.

 Natural Flame Retardant

 Regarding flameproofing, we use wool and do not add other materials to the wool.
 In 2006, the CSPC enacted CFR 1633, which requires mattresses to pass an open flame test.
 A burner is placed on top of the mattress and the side for 60 and 90 seconds.
 After 30 minutes, the heat release must not exceed 200 kilowatts.
 The law does not require mattress manufacturers to use any flame retardants, but only pass the test.
 There are many companies, like Savvy Rest, Naturepedic, Lifekind, etc., use wool as the flame retardant and don't add other materials as well, but it is less common because wool can be 10 times or more expensive than a polyester and rayon flame retardant solution.